chromium/chromium/mojo/public/tools/bindings/README.md

   imported `sandbox.mojom.Sandbox` enum (for Chromium this is `//sandbox/policy/mojom/sandbox.mojom`), such as `kService`.

+* **`[RequireContext=enum]`**:
+  The `RequireContext` attribute is used in Chromium to tag interfaces that should be passed (as remotes or receivers) only to privileged process contexts.
+The process context must be an enum that is imported into the mojom that defines the tagged interface. `RequireContext` may be used in future to DCHECK or CHECK if remotes are made available in contexts that conflict with the one provided in the interface definition.
+Process contexts are not the same as the sandbox a process is running in, but will reflect the set of capabilities provided to the service.

+* **`[AllowedContext=enum]`**:
+  The `AllowedContext` attribute is used in Chromium to tag methods that pass remotes or receivers of interfaces that are marked with a `RequireContext` attribute.
+The enum provided on the method must be equal or better (lower numerically) than the one required on the interface being passed.
+At present failing to specify an adequate `AllowedContext` value will cause mojom generation to fail at compile time.
+In future DCHECKs or CHECKs might be added to enforce that method is only called from a process context that meets the given `AllowedContext` value.
+The enum must of the same type as that specified in the interface's `RequireContext` attribute.
+Adding an `AllowedContext` attribute to a method is a strong indication that you need a detailed security review of your design - please reach out to the security team.

 ## Generated Code For Target Languages

 When the bindings generator successfully processes an input Mojom file, it emits